top of page

 Since its inception, GyroStim technology and methodology have evolved through a relentless pursuit of advancements in clinical applications, human performance, and overall quality of life.

-Today, the GyroStim G4 holds FDA clearance and has earned recognition as a Breakthrough Medical Device.
-It is now in use across the United States and in eight other countries, with systems deployed in health clinics, sports training centers, research labs, military facilities, and universities around the world.
+Today, the GyroStim G4 holds FDA clearance and has been designated by the FDA as a Breakthrough Medical Device.
+It is now in use across the United States and in eight other countries, with systems deployed in health clinics, sports training centers, research labs, universities, and military facilities around the world.

 UltraThera’s headquarters is nestled at the base of Pikes Peak in downtown Colorado Springs, CO, while its research, development, and manufacturing operations are based in Golden, CO.